favonia/cloudflare-ddns/docs/design/features/managed-waf-item-ownership.markdown

 - When that condition holds, shutdown may delete the whole list.
 - Otherwise, shutdown may delete only managed items.

+If whole-list deletion fails, fall back to managed-item deletion: a rule may still reference the list.
+Successful fallback satisfies cleanup even if the list remains.

 The empty selector default can still imply full ownership, but selector emptiness alone is not the semantic rule.

 ## Caching Contract